-It is one of the ingredients in products relating to breast enhancement.
-It is especially found in the pills in regards to breast enhancement.
-This is due to the fact that like other plants it possesses estrogenic properties, which of course is natural.
+It is one of the ingredients found in products relating to breast enhancement.
+This is due to the fact that like other plants, it possesses estrogenic properties, which of course is natural.
 This property will boost the growth of healthy tissue and regulate hormones which may be helpful in breast enhancement.

 is also an effective alternative medicine and expectorant for cough

 remedies, bronchitis and mucus obstructions.
 It is a good herbal remedy

 for respiratory tract infections, influenza, swine flu and bird flu,